Archer, Northern Territory

 Archer is a relatively new and still sparsely populated suburb in the southwestern part of Palmerston.
 It is 25 km SE of the Darwin CBD and 5.4 km from Palmerston City.
+It is on the traditional Country and waterways of the Larrakia people.
 Its local government area is the City of Palmerston.
 Archer is the largest suburb of Palmerston by area.

-It is named after James C. Archer.
+The suburb was named after James C. Archer, former Administrator of the Northern Territory.